vinctustech/energize/README.md

 ### Library

-Use the following definition to use *energize* in your Maven project:
+Use the following definition to use *Energize* in your Maven project:

 	<repository>
 	  <id>hyperreal</id>